 - Give it a good mix.

-- Place your knit in the sink/bucket, make sure it gets nice and wet.
+- Place it in the sink/bucket, making sure it’s nice and wet.

-- Leave it while it soaks, don’t dunk it in and out.
+- Leave it while it soaks, don’t dunk it.

 - Let it soak for 10-30 mins depending on the fiber you’ve used.